-Check your address and telephone number on the Notice of Hearing.
-If it is wrong, you must call the Office of Administrative Hearings immediately.
-If the hearing officer does not have your correct phone number, you will likely not be able to participate in the hearing.
+Check your address and telephone number on the Notice of Telephone Hearing.
+If it is wrong, you must call the OAH immediately.
+If the Hearing Officer does not have your correct phone number, you will likely not be able to participate in the hearing.

 Date and Time:

 This is the date and time that the hearing will be held.
 Be ready to participate at this time.
 If you are not available, we will hold the hearing without you and issue a decision.
 If you have an emergency and are unable to participate in the hearing, call the OAH before the hearing, or as soon as possible thereafter.
-If the Hearing Officer has not called you within 15 minutes after the time set for hearing, call the OAH at the telephone number listed on the Notice of Telephone Hearing.
-For example: if your hearing is set for 9:00 a.m. and you have not heard from the hearing officer by 9:15 a.m., call OAH at the number on the notice.
-You do not need to call in before the hearing if the Notice of Telephone hearing has the correct phone number listed for you.
+If the Hearing Officer has not called you within 10 minutes after the time set for hearing, call the OAH at the telephone number listed on the Notice of Telephone Hearing.
+For example: if your hearing is set for 9:00 a.m. and you have not heard from the Hearing Officer by 9:10 a.m., call OAH at the number on the notice.
+You do not need to call in before the hearing if the Notice of Telephone Hearing has the correct phone number listed for you.

 The issue(s) is stated on your Notice of Telephone Hearing beneath the names and addresses of the parties.
-The issue is determined from your appeal of an Unemployment Insurance Division determination or redetermination.
+The issue is determined from your appeal of an UI Division redetermination.
 This is the only subject that will be considered during the hearing.

 The CLAIMANT is the one who can receive benefits.
-The other party in the hearing may be an EMPLOYER or it may be the Unemployment Insurance Division itself.
+The other party in the hearing may be an EMPLOYER or it may be the UI Division itself.